CurveDocs/curve-docs/docs/scrvusd/RewardsHandler.md

                 if take_snapshot:
                     self._take_snapshot()

-                # prevent the rewards from being distributed untill the distribution rate
+                # prevent the rewards from being distributed until the distribution rate
                 # has been set
                 assert (staticcall vault.profitMaxUnlockTime() != 0), "rewards should be distributed over time"